The Psychology of Finance

 Master the thinking behind money management and financial trading.

-The University of Chicago’s eight-week course on behavioral finance will help you to gain insight into money management and financial trading.
+The University of Chicago’s eight-week course on the psychology of finance will help you to gain insight into money management and financial trading.

 Designed for business professionals and emerging leaders working in a management position for a financial institution or in general business management.